tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 9 - Generative AI and Robotic Singularities.md

 - Typically run unsupervised and use a cooperative zero-sum game framework to learn where ones gains equals another's loss.

 ### Variational Autoencoders (VAEs)
-- Alternative form of autoencoders (neural network
+- Alternative form of autoencoders (neural network used primarily for compression and feature learning)
+- VAEs have the added ability to generate new data points that are similar to the training data, making them useful for generative applications

+### Reinforcement Learning (RL)
+RL is a subfield of machine learning where an agent learns to make a

 ## AI VS Machine Learning VS Deep Learning